 Our ideas for a backyard Santa’s Grottos show that Christmas starts at home this year…

-How to create a Santa’s Grotto in your back garden
+Santa’s Grotto ideas for your garden

-1. Find your grotto location
+1. Choose the perfect grotto location

 If you don’t own an existing garden canopy or pergola, however, a gazebo will work also.
 However, be sure to secure this effectively in case of strong winds.

 Set the scene surrounding your DIY Santa’s grotto by using plenty of outdoor Christmas decor ideas to add festive magic to the exterior.
 Light pathways with lights to guide excitable little ones in the direction of your garden grotto.

 Christmas isn’t complete without a tree.
 The evergreen conifer is the classic Christmas tree, but any tree outside can be turned into a Christmas tree.
 Leafless or not, adding fairy lights and decorations can make even the barest tree seem festive.
 Oversized baubles designed for outdoor trees are also a nice addition.
 If you’re happy to spray paint your tree white, this can also add to the ambience of a winter wonderland.